parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

 ## Statistical Mechanics III
-During the spring semester of 2021, I worked as a teaching assistant for [Prof. Ali Rezakhani](http://sharif.edu/~rezakhani/Home.html)'s graduate course in statistical mechanics.
-Listed below are the problem sets I published at the time.
+During the spring semester of 2021, I had the opportunity to work as a teaching assistant for [Prof. Ali Rezakhani](http://sharif.edu/~rezakhani/Home.html)'s graduate course in statistical mechanics.
+I am excited to share the problem sets that I published during that time.
+They may be useful as a study resource for students interested in the subject.
+Please keep in mind that the course content and material may have been updated since then.

 | Problem Set No. |  File |   Topics |
 | -----------   | -------   | ----------   |